Gap in U.S. Black and white unemployment rates is widest in 5 years

-The gap between the U.S. unemployment rates for Blacks and whites widened further in June, to its largest in five years.
+The gap between the U.S. unemployment rates for Blacks and whites widened further in June, to its largest in five years, underscoring the uneven nature of the nascent recovery from the historic job losses triggered by the coronavirus pandemic.

-Jobless rates for both fell in June, but the rate for whites came down at a much faster rate.
-The white unemployment rate fell by 2.3 percentage points to 10.1% from 12.4%, while the rate for Blacks dropped by 1.4 points to 15.4% from 16.8%.
-At 5.3 percentage points, the gap is now the widest since May 2015.
+Jobless rates for both groups fell in June, but the rate for whites came down at a much faster rate.
+The white unemployment rate fell 2.3 percentage points to 10.1% from 12.4%, while the rate for Blacks dropped 1.4 points to 15.4% from 16.8%.
+At 5.3 percentage points, the gap is now the widest since May 2015 and exposes an important economic component of racial inequality at a pivotal moment in U.S. race relations.
+In recent weeks, the country has witnessed protests over police brutality against African Americans, particularly Black men.

+The coronavirus pandemic brought an abrupt end to the record-long U.S. economic expansion just as it was creating better job opportunities for Black workers and other minorities, and the job losses fell hardest on women and workers of color.
+The overall drop in the Black unemployment rate in June was driven by a rise in the number of women returning to work as bars, restaurants and retail stores re-opened, reversing some of the job losses they suffered in March and April.

 Last August, the unemployment rate for Black workers dropped to a record low of 5.4% and the gap between Black and white workers narrowed to 2 points, the narrowest since the Labor Department retooled its measurement of employment by race in 1972.
-(Reporting By Dan Burns and Jonnelle Marte; Editing by John Stonestreet and Andrea Ricci)
+Black workers now have the highest unemployment rate when compared to other racial or ethnic groups after the unemployment rate for Hispanic workers dropped to 14.5% in June from 17.6% in May.
+The unemployment rate for Asian workers dropped to 13.8% from 15%.

 - READ MORE ON: